Godflesh: Reformation (2009–2013)

 After Godflesh's dissolution, Broadrick and Green rarely spoke.
 Though there was no falling out between the two members, Broadrick assumed the project permanently dead, believing that Green's interest in it was gone.
 Regardless, Broadrick decided in 2009 to approach Green with an offer to reform, something that promoters had been pushing for years.
 Green responded to Broadrick's call within a few hours, saying he would love to do it.
 Both members quickly agreed that the most important thing for the reunion's integrity was that they return to a drum machine for percussion.
 In November 2009, the reunion was made public when Godflesh announced they would perform at the 2010 edition of the Hellfest Summer Open Air in Clisson, France.
 Asked in a February 2010 interview about Godflesh's future, Broadrick replied, "Godflesh will not commit to anything but Hellfest currently.
 I am unsure as to where we will go from there, if we go anywhere at all."
 He also revealed that the likelihood of new material was "fairly minimal", but that the possibility still existed; though later, in 2014, he insisted that "ultimately, the whole reformation thing was pretty much fundamentally about wanting to make new music".
 On 18 June 2010, Godflesh performed for their first time since 2001 at Hellfest.
 The show was fraught with technical difficulties, ending up as a forty-minute set instead of the intended sixty minutes.
-Despite the frustration of the return performance, Godflesh continued to play festivals throughout 2010 and 2011, including the 2011 edition of the Roadburn festival in Tilburg, Netherlands, where they performed their first album, Streetcleaner, in its entirety.
+Despite the frustration of the return performance, Godflesh continued to play festivals throughout 2010 and 2011, including Roadburn in Tilburg, Netherlands, where they performed their first album, Streetcleaner, in its entirety.
 This performance was later released as the group's first live album in 2013.